microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 ## ✏️ Lab scenario

-For this portion of the lab, we've been tasked with collecting and combining new daily files that are being shared with us in a publicly accessible **Web page** folder.
-The total number of files that will be added to this location will continue to grow over time, which we will need to account for when developing our [future proofed](https://docs.microsoft.com/power-query/best-practices#future-proofing-queries) solution.
-Ultimately, to promote the reusability of our work for other users, we'll leverage Power Query Online to help us create new dataflow tables.
+For this portion of the lab, we've been tasked with collecting and combining daily files that are being shared with us in a cloud directory.

+The total number of files that will be added to this location will continue to grow over time, which we will need to account for when developing a [future proofed](https://docs.microsoft.com/power-query/best-practices#future-proofing-queries) solution.

+To easily share our data preparation outputs with other users, we'll leverage Power Query Online to create dataflow tables.

 ## About dataflows